JavaGT/wearetheuniversity.org/source/blog/2006/08/23/international-students-cash-cows.md

-Bidois said that “we’re unhappy with the outcome given the current environment where international students are already burdened with huge financial costs as it is.”</p><p>International students pay an average of $20,000 in tuition fees to study at The University of Auckland.
-On top of that international students face living expenses, medical and health insurance costs, a student services levy, building levy, internet charges and additional course related costs such as text books and stationary.
+Bidois said that “we’re unhappy with the outcome given the current environment where international students are already burdened with huge financial costs as it is.”</p>

+<p>International students pay an average of $20,000 in
+tuition fees to study at The University of Auckland.
+On top of that international students face living expenses, medical and health insurance costs, a student services levy, building levy, internet charges and additional course related costs such as text books and stationary.<p>

-</p><p>“There’s a common misconception that international
+<p>“There’s a common misconception that international
 students are rich and have money to burn”, said AUSA Education Vice President Xavier Goldie.
 “It is clear to us that they are not particularly wealthy, with their